cambridge-cares/TheWorldAvatar/Agents/ESPHomeUpdateAgent/README.md

 For running the agent, three property files are required:
 - One [property file for the agent](#agent-properties) itself pointing to the mapping configuration.
 - One [property file for the time-series client](#time-series-client-properties) defining how to access the database and SPARQL endpoint.
-- One [property file for the ThingsBoard API](#api-properties) defining the IP address of the ESPHome web server, domain, domain ID.
+- One [property file for the ESPHome API](#api-properties) defining the IP address of the ESPHome web server, domain, domain ID.

 #### Agent properties
 The agent property file only needs to contain a single line: